Examples of open manifolds with positive Ricci curvature and non-proper Busemann functions

 is compact for all $a\in\mathbb{R}$, where the intersection is taken over all rays starting at $p$.
+When $M$ has nonnegative Ricci curvature, Cheeger-Gromoll proved that the Busemann function is subharmonic \cite{CGsplit}.
+Some literature, for example, \cite{Wu79,Shen93} used a different version of the Busemann function at a point

-When $M$ has nonnegative Ricci curvature, the Busemann function is subharmonic \cite{CGsplit}.
-The properness of $b_p$ does not depend on the point $p\in M$ \cite[Lemma 3]{Shen93}.
-It has been an open question since the 70s whether the Busemann function is proper for nonnegative Ricci curvature \cite{Cheeger_com}.
-We give a negative answer to this question.
+where $S_t(p)$ is the geodesic sphere of radius $t$ at $p$.
+We call this function $\hat{b}_p$ the \textit{spherical Busemann function} at $p$ in this paper.
+It follows from the definition that $b_p\le \hat{b}_p$ (see \cite[Section 2.1]{Shen93}), so a proper $b_p$ implies that $\hat{b}_p$ is also proper.
+The properness of $\hat{b}_p$ does not depend on the point $p\in M$ \cite[Lemma 3]{Shen93}.
+It has been an open question since the 70s whether the Busemann function $b_p$ is always proper for nonnegative Ricci curvature \cite{Cheeger_com}.

+In this paper, we give a negative answer to the question.
+In fact, we give open manifolds of positive Ricci curvature whose spherical Busemann function $\hat{b}_p$ is not proper.
+Consequently, its Busemann function $b_p$ is also not proper.

-\begin{thm1} Given any integer $n\ge 4$, there is an open $n$-manifold $N$ with positive Ricci curvature and a non-proper Busemann function. \end{thm1}
+\begin{thm1} Given any integer $n\ge 4$, there is an open $n$-manifold $N$ with positive Ricci curvature and a non-proper spherical Busemann function. \end{thm1}

-With nonnegative Ricci curvature, the Busemann function is proper when $M$ has linear volume growth \cite{Sor98} or Euclidean volume growth \cite{Shen96}.
-For these manifolds, their asymptotic cones are always polar \cite{Sor98,ChCo96}.
+With nonnegative Ricci curvature, the Busemann function $b_p$ is proper when $M$ has linear volume growth by Sormani \cite{Sor98} or Euclidean volume growth by Shen \cite{Shen96}.
+Recall that we say an asymptotic cone $(X,x)$ of an open manifold with $\mathrm{Ric}\ge 0$ is polar, if for any $z\in X-\{x\}$, there is a ray from $x$ through $z$ (see Definition \ref{def_polar}).
+For manifolds with linear or Euclidean volume growth, their asymptotic cones are always polar as shown in the work of Sormani \cite{Sor98} and Cheeger-Colding \cite{ChCo96}, respectively.
 One might ask whether polar asymptotic cones would imply the properness of Busemann function.
 Our examples also show that this is not the case in general.

-\begin{thm2} There is an open manifold $N$ with positive Ricci curvature, a unique polar asymptotic cone, and a non-proper Busemann function. \end{thm2}
+\begin{thm2} There is an open manifold $N$ of dimension $16$ with positive Ricci curvature, a unique polar asymptotic cone, and a non-proper spherical Busemann function. \end{thm2}

 Menguy's example \cite{Men00} shows that a proper Busemann function does not imply polar asymptotic cones either.